Maximum softly penalised likelihood in factor analysis: Maximum softly penalised likelihood

 Theorem~\ref{thm:existence} establishes conditions on $P^*(\btheta)$ that ensure the existence of the MPL estimates.
 On the other hand, Theorem~\ref{thm:consistency} and Theorem~\ref{thm:asymptotic_normality} involve sufficient conditions on the order of the penalty $P^*(\btheta)$ for the consistency of the MPL estimator.
 Specifically, if $P^*(\btheta) = o_p(\sqrt{n})$ the respective order conditions in Theorem~\ref{thm:consistency} and Theorem~\ref{thm:asymptotic_normality} are satisfied.

-Suppose that $P^*(\btheta) = c_n P(\btheta)$, where the functional part $P(\btheta)$ is $O_p(1)$ and satisfies the conditions of Theorem~\ref{thm:existence} for the existence of MPL estimates, and where $c_n > 0$ is a scaling factor.
+Suppose that $P^*(\btheta) = c_n P(\btheta)$, where the functional part $P(\btheta)$ satisfies the conditions of Theorem~\ref{thm:existence} for the existence of MPL estimates, and where $c_n > 0$ is a scaling factor.
 One way to derive a suitable scaling factor is to consider how information about the model parameters accumulates as $n$ increases.
-For example, the unknown parameters in the exploratory factor analysis model in~\eqref{eq:loglikl2} under independence (i.e. $\bLambda$ is a matrix of zeros) are the vector of variances $\sigma_1^2, \ldots \sigma_p^2$.
-The information matrix about those parameters is a diagonal matrix with $j$th diagonal element $n / (2 \sigma^4_j)$.
+For example, we can derive a principled heuristic for $c_n$ by considering the exploratory factor analysis model in~\eqref{eq:loglikl2} under independence (i.e.~$\bLambda$ is a matrix of zeros).
+The unknown parameters are the vector of variances $\sigma_1^2, \ldots \sigma_p^2$, and the information matrix about those parameters is a diagonal matrix with $j$th diagonal element $n / (2 \sigma^4_j)$.
 Standard results on the asymptotic distribution of the ML estimator give that $\sqrt{n / 2} (s_j^2 / \sigma_j^2 - 1)$ converges in distribution to a standard normal random variable for all $j \in \{1, \ldots, p\}$.
-The rate of information accumulation for each coordinate is $n^{1/2} / \sqrt{2}$ and choosing $c_n = \sqrt{2} n^{-1/2}$ to be its inverse satisfies the conditions in Theorem~\ref{thm:consistency} and Theorem~\ref{thm:asymptotic_normality}, while ensuring that the penalisation strength is asymptotically negligible.
+The rate of information accumulation for each coordinate is $\sqrt{n / 2}$ and, hence, we can choose $c_n = \sqrt{2 / n}$.
+This choice is in line with the requirements of Theorem~\ref{thm:consistency} and Theorem~\ref{thm:asymptotic_normality} for any exploratory factor analysis model, while ensuring that the penalisation strength is asymptotically negligible.
 We call maximum softly-penalised likelihood (MSPL) estimation, MPL estimation with asymptotically negligible penalties that guarantee existence and $\sqrt{n}$-consistency.
+In Section~\ref{sec:fapl_existence} we showed that the conditions for the existence of the MPL estimates are satisfied for the penalties~(\ref{eq:hirose}) in \citet{akaike:87} and \citet{hirose+etal:2011}.
+In particular, both penalties have the form $P^*(\btheta) = \rho n P(\btheta) / 2$, $\rho > 0$, $P(\btheta) \le 0$ and $P(\btheta) = O(1)$.
+Both penalties can be adapted for MSPL estimation by setting $\rho = 2 \sqrt{2 / n^{3}}$.